 1. Select a webinar hosting service.

 You'll need a software service that allows you to host webinars.
-WebEx and GoToWebinar are the two most recognizable names in the webinar game, though a number of smaller vendors also offer services.
+Zoom, WebEx and GoToWebinar are the two most recognizable names in the webinar game, though a number of smaller vendors also offer services.
 Here are some factors to consider when picking a service:

 - How many people can register